-Office of Origin: Administrative Services
+Office of Origin: Marketing

-Date Adopted: 10-24-08
+Original Date Adopted: 10-24-08

-Last Date Modified & Approved: 08-24-10, 05-23-17
+Last Date Board Approved: 8-5-20

 Freedom of thought and expression is essential to any institution of higher learning.
-Uncensored speech - which does not include a right to harass, injure, or silence others - is essential in an academic community.
-Members of the College community should understand those standards of civility, consideration, and tolerance must shape our interactions with each other.
+Uncensored speech - which does not include a right to harass, injure, or silence others is essential in an academic community.
+Members of the Lake Michigan College (the College) community should understand those standards of civility, consideration, and tolerance must shape our interactions with each other.
 Infringing upon the expression of views, either by interfering with a speaker or by defacing or removing properly posted or distributed notices or materials, will not be tolerated.

-Lake Michigan College reserves the right to control the time, place, and manner of events that occur on campus.
+The College reserves the right to control the time, place, and manner of events that occur on campus.
 The College does not seek to censor the expression of ideas, but rather to maintain campus safety and order.
 Protesters may be assigned to particular places 100 feet from the event on campus by College staff or their representative.
 Demonstrations by members of the College community may occur on campus but must not disrupt the regular operation of the College.

 Guidelines for Dissent and Protest

-5. Protesters may neither impede nor harass people wishing to attend an event or to see or hear a speaker.
+- Protesters may neither impede nor harass people wishing to attend an event or to see or hear a speaker.

 - Protesters will be assigned to a particular place 100 feet from the event on campus by a College employee or representative.
 Protesting is only permitted outside of a College facility.
 Assigned space will be at least 100 feet from the entrance of a College building.